 On our drive back from Mabel Lake to the ranch, we made a short detour down to the Shuswap river before heading home.

-So, if the tourists driving through Lumby only would have an idea what’s out here!
+So, if the tourists driving through Lumby only would have an idea of what’s out here!
 Our Sunday drive was much too short to explore all of the Mabel Lake Valley, there is so much more to see.

 Next time we may drive up to Kathy Lake and take a fishing rod, maybe go on to Holstein and Sigalet Lake and explore the Silver Hills.
 For that, we will need another full day, a good map, plenty of food and some basic outdoor equipment.

 For more information on Mabel Lake Provincial Park check out the Park Canada Website.